 Stylistically they look very different from the property they’re attached to – and there is normally some sort of separation in the form of a door that demarcates (normally the kitchen) from the conservatory.

-Advances in technology have meant conservatories can be used all year round.
+Advances in technology have meant a conservatory extension can be used all year round.
 For example, you can now buy conservatory underfloor heating that’s designed to keep you positively toasty during those colder evenings and tart winter nights.

 Home extensions are different to conservatories, in that you are attempting to link together two otherwise distinct spaces with the view to opening up your property to create some much needed extra space.

 In most cases, house extensions will be stylistically similar to your property.
 That is, it will use the same ratio and type of brick – and the same sort of windows.
-You will often need permission from your local planning authority to build a home extension, so speak to them before you do anything else.
+You will often need permission from your local planning authority to build a home extension, unlike a conservatory extension, so speak to them before you do anything else.

-Reverting to the point we made earlier – that home extensions, conservatories and orangeries are all treated the same way from a planning perspective – it would seem unwise to spend thousands of extra pounds to build a construction that could be built for less.
+Reverting to the point we made earlier – that home extensions, conservatories and orangeries are all treated the same way from a planning perspective – it would seem unwise to spend thousands of extra pounds to build a conservatory extension that could be built for less.